nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

 - G1: is flexible enough to be used in various scenarios (sources, sinks, operators, data types, query rewrite rules, query compilation backends, expressions/functions, etc.)
 - G2: allows us to separate between internal and external plugins
   - internal plugins are core plugins that are always active and therefore fully supported
-  - external plugins are plugins that may have dependencies that are not shipped with main repository and that can be deactivated
+  - external plugins are plugins that are deactivated by default, that are not guaranteed to be maintained, and that may have dependencies that are not shipped with main repository
 - G3: enables self-registering plugins that are statically linked
 - G4: guarantees that specified plugins are registered (optimizer & linker cannot eliminate code essential to registering plugins)
 - G5: avoids the static initialization order fiasco, enabling dependencies of plugins on other plugins